Anne Reid: Later work

 In 2012 Reid began starring as Celia alongside Sir Derek Jacobi as Alan in the BBC romantic comedy-drama series, Last Tango in Halifax.
 Reid was nominated for the 2013 British Academy Television Award for Best Actress for this role.

-In 2013, she appeared in the second series of the BBC drama Prisoners' Wives as Margaret.
+In 2013, she appeared in the second series of the BBC drama Prisoners' Wives.
 She also starred with Katherine Kelly in The Last Witch, part of a series of original dramas for Sky Living and appeared in the final Agatha Christie's Poirot mystery, Curtain: Poirot’s Last Case as Daisy Luttrell.
 The following year, she guest-starred in "Sardines", the first episode of the BBC anthology series Inside No. 9.
 She also starred alongside Lee Ingleby and Ralf Little in the six-part BBC drama series Our Zoo.

 Reid took part in an episode of the BBC genealogy series Who Do You Think You Are? in September 2015.

 In 2017, Reid starred alongside Timothy Spall in "The Commuter", an episode of the Channel 4/Amazon Video anthology series Electric Dreams.
 In 2018 and 2019, she starred alongside Alison Steadman and John Cleese in a new BBC comedy series, Hold the Sunset.

 In 2019 Reid co-starred in a six-part BBC drama series, Years and Years, starring Emma Thompson.
 Reid played the matriarch of the central family, Muriel Deacon.
-She also began starring as the wealthy Lady Denham in the ITV adaptation of Jane Austen's unfinished novel, Sanditon.
+From 2019 to 2023 she starred as the wealthy Lady Denham in the ITV adaptation of Jane Austen's unfinished novel, Sanditon.

+In 2023 she starred alongside Timothy Spall and Éanna Hardwicke in the BBC true-life crime drama The Sixth Commandment, for which she nominated for the 2024 British Academy Television Award for Best Actress.

+In 2024 Reid was announced as being in the cast of a new BBC drama series, Riot Women.
+The series broadcast in late 2025.

 Film

-Reid voiced Wendolene Ramsbottom in the Wallace and Gromit film A Close Shave (1995).
+Reid voiced Wendolene Ramsbottom in the Wallace & Gromit film A Close Shave (1995).
 Her other film appearances include Love and Death on Long Island (1997); The Mother (2003), for which her performance secured her a nomination for the BAFTA Award for Best Actress in a Leading Role in 2004; Hot Fuzz (2007); Cemetery Junction (2010); and Song for Marion (2013).

 Additionally, Reid filmed a minor role as a lesbian headmistress in the movie Love Actually (2003), but Reid is not credited in the cast list since all her scenes were ultimately deleted, because they were not central to the main plot.
 The scenes can, however, be viewed in the deleted scenes on the Love Actually DVD.